USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch07_model_outputs.md

 <sup>1</sup>By default, output files are named CCTM_XXX_${CTM_APPL}.nc where XXX is the file identifier and ${CTM_APPL} is a user defined string that identifies the model run.
 <sup>2</sup>While "Hourly" is indicated, users may define a different time step (e.g. 30 minutes) for model output by changing the TSTEP variable in the runscript.
 From here onward, the term "Hourly" will be used for description purposes.
-<sup>3</sup>X is the dimension along the x-axis, Y is the dimension along the y-axis, Z is the vertical dimension, Z' is the user pre-defined size of the vertical dimension (range from 1 to all layers) and W is a non-layer dimension, e.g. number of LU fractions, number of sites for vertical extraction.
+<sup>3</sup>X is the dimension along the x-axis, Y is the dimension along the y-axis, Z is the vertical dimension, Z' is the user pre-defined size of the vertical dimension controlled by the environment variables CONC_BLEV_ELEV, ACONC_BLEV_ELEV, APMDIAG_BLEV_ELEV, and NLAYS_PHOTDIAG (range from 1 to all layers) and W is a non-layer dimension, e.g. number of LU fractions, number of sites for vertical extraction.
 <sup>4</sup>A special ASCII output file, FLOOR_xxx with xxx being the processor number, contains information when a simulation results in negative concentrations.

 ## 7.1 CCTM Output Files